 Strategy: How are you going to achieve your goals in terms of key product, channel, marketing, operations and supply chain strategies?

 People: Who does what and how should they behave while doing it?
-Do you having the right people doing the right things the right way?
+Do you have the right people doing the right things the right way?
 Roles, responsibilities, culture.

 Process: How are decisions made?
 Do you find yourself endlessly debating the same questions over and over?
 Most companies lack even the most basic processes.